 Don't be afraid to ask for help.
 Others don't know what you need.
 Give them a specific task.

 Do things for yourself!
 Try taking a hot bubble bath, or going to a movie.

-Try to keep a sense of humor.
-It is your best defense!
+A sense of humor is your best defense!!!